root-project/web/manual/storing_root_objects/index.md

 > If ROOT is not properly terminated, the file directory may not be written at the end of the ROOT file.
 > Next time this ROOT file is used, ROOT will automatically detect this abnormal termination and will recover the directory by scanning sequentially the list of keys in the ROOT file.
 > If the ROOT file has been opened in UPDATE mode, the recovered directory will be automatically written to the ROOT file.
 This automatic recovery procedure is possible because of redundant information written to the ROOT file.<br>
-> In case you write large [TTree](https://root.cern/doc/master/classTTree.html)s (see →[Trees]({{ '/manual/trees' | relative_url }})), you may have large buffers in memory.
+> In case you write large {% include ref class="TTree" %}s (see →[Trees]({{ '/manual/trees' | relative_url }})), you may have large buffers in memory.
 In case of a job crash, you may loose a lot of data.
 Therefore, it recommended to use the auto save method [TTree::AutoSave](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8).

 ### Merging ROOT files